-SUBSIDIARIES THAT BECOME PUBLIC
+SUBSIDIARIES THAT BECOME PUBLIC ON OR BEFORE DECEMBER 20, 2019

-A corporation that is a member of an affiliated group that includes a publicly held corporation is considered publicly held and, therefore, is not permitted to rely on the relief described above for newly public companies (see Newly Public Companies).
-Instead, if such a subsidiary becomes a separate publicly held corporation (whether by spinoff or otherwise), any compensation paid to covered employees of the new publicly held corporation will satisfy the exception for performance-based compensation if either the "prior establishment and approval" requirements or the "transition period" requirements, each as described below, are satisfied.
+A corporation that is a member of an affiliated group that includes a publicly held corporation is considered publicly held and, therefore, is not permitted to rely on the relief described above for newly public companies (see Newly Public Companies that Become Publicly Held on or Before December 20, 2019).
+Instead, if such a subsidiary becomes a separate publicly held corporation (whether by spinoff or otherwise) on or before December 20, 2019, any compensation paid to covered employees of the new publicly held corporation will satisfy the exception for performance-based compensation if either the "prior establishment and approval" requirements or the "transition period" requirements are satisfied.